CodeFreezr/awesome-graphviz/README.md

 These are some representative internal and external resources.

 The list includes tools that complement Graphviz, such as graph generators, postprocessors and interactive viewers.
-Additional the most important internal resource will be linked.
+Additional the most important internal resource are linked.
 It also includes higher level systems and web sites that rely on Graphviz as a visualization service.
-You can also find Graphviz-related projects in <a href="http://code.google.com/hosting/search?q=graphviz" target="_blank">Google Code</a>.
+You can also find more Graphviz related projects and resources in the [more to find](#more-to-find) Section.

+You're welcome to add new stuff or report glitches.
-See contribution.md how to add additional resource via pull requests.
+See contribution.md how to pull requests.

 ## Table of Content